ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.discovery/README.md

 - Web

 ## If the adapter can not find IPs ...
 The adapter pings the network of the IP of the current host (x.y.z.1..255).
-Additionally, UPnP and mDNS is used to detect IPs.
+Additionally, UPnP and mDNS are used to detect IPs.

 If not all IPs are found then please check that the iobroker user can execute `/bin/ping`.
 You can execute `sudo setcap cap_net_raw+p /bin/ping` to add missing capabilities/permissions.